microsoft/playwright/docs/src/docker.md

 Docker integration usage:

-1. Build a local docker image that will be used to run containers.
-This step should be done only once.
+1. Build a local Docker image that will be used to run containers.
+This step needs to be done only once.
    ```bash js
    npx playwright docker build
    ```

-2. Run docker container in the background.
+2. Run Docker container in the background.
    ```bash js
    npx playwright docker start
    ```

-3. Run tests inside docker container.
+3. Run tests inside Docker container.
 Note that this command accepts all the same arguments as a regular `npx playwright test` command.
    ```bash js
    npx playwright docker test
    ```

-   Note that this command will detect running docker container, and auto-launch it if needed.
+   Note that this command will detect running Docker container, and auto-launch it if needed.

-4. Finally, stop docker container when it is no longer needed.
+4. Finally, stop Docker container when it is no longer needed.
    ```bash js
    npx playwright docker stop
    ```